Center of Molecular Immunology: Facilities

 Research labs, production areas and administrative offices share the 15,000 square meters of the two floor facility.

 Approximately 800 employees work at the CIM, most of them scientists and engineers.
 These personnel are administratively organized in three main areas: Research and Development, Production, and Quality Assurance.

 Research

+CIM focuses on biotechnology applications of mammalian cells, development of monoclonal antibodies, and cancer vaccines.

 Basic research projects are focused on cancer immunotherapy, especially the development of molecular vaccines.
 These include antibody engineering, cellular engineering, bioinformatics and regulation of the immune response.

 CIM conducts clinical trials in diagnostic imaging and cancer therapy of varying origin, as well as other immune system diseases, in highly specialized hospitals.

 In August 2011 it was announced that the Center of Molecular Immunology released CimaVax-EGF, the first therapeutic cancer vaccine for lung cancer.